ffvoigt/minimal-mistakes-playground/_posts/2019-03-07-sign-up-for-slmw2019.md

   - Post
 tags:
   - mesospim
+  - slmw2019
 author: Fabian Voigt
 ---
 ![alt]({{ site.url }}/assets/images/meetings/SLMW_V14_A3_low_quality.jpg)

 The Swiss Light-sheet Microscopy Workshop will take place on April 24th & 25th, 2019.
-The venus is the the Irchel Campus of the University of Zurich.
+The venue is the the Irchel Campus of the University of Zurich.

 The aim of the event is to strengthen the local and international network and facilitate the exchange of ideas between the lightsheet users and developers.